ProjectMoon/reed/README.md

 * Markdown metadata to describe your blog posts.
 * Fully event-based programming paradigm.

+What reed does not do:

+* Comments.
+Use a system like Disqus or roll your own.
+Comments might be added as a separate library later.

 What is reed?
 -------------
 Reed is a (very) lightweight blogging **core** that turns markdown files in a